bcgov/met-public/openshift/README.md

    psql -h localhost -d app -U postgres -p 5432 -a -q -f <path-to-file>
    ```

-   **Note:** Should the restore fail due to roles not being found, the following psql commands can be ran from within the database pod to alter the roles
+   **Note:** Should the restore fail due to roles not being found, the following psql commands can be run from within the database pod to alter the roles

    ```
      alter role met WITH LOGIN NOSUPERUSER NOCREATEDB NOCREATEROLE NOINHERIT NOREPLICATION